philparzer/ikea-hemnes-upgrade/README.md

 </div>

 ## Printing
 Expect having to do some cleanup work after your print is done.
-I used a Prusa Mini and GIANTARM Wood filament.
+I used a Prusa Mini, Prusa Slicer (10-20% infill, speed) and GIANTARM Wood filament.
 Make sure to have a few furniture sliders at hand to avoid scratches.

 <img src="https://raw.githubusercontent.com/philparzer/ikea-hemnes-upgrades/main/images/furniture_sliders.jpg" width="50%" height="50%">